James Caan, Oscar-nominated actor of 'The Godfather,' 'Misery' and 'Elf,' dies at 82 – KION546

 The role earned him an Oscar nomination.
 Caan also appeared in a flashback in “The Godfather, Part II.”

-Caan was perhaps best known for playing tough-guy characters in such films as “Thief” and “Rollerball.”
-But he was a versatile actor who also exuded vulnerability in such films as “Misery,” the 1990 Stephen King adaptation about a mild-mannered romance novelist terrorized by an obsessive fan.
+The curly-haired actor was known for playing tough-guy characters in such films as “Thief” and “Rollerball.”
+But he was a versatile actor who also exuded vulnerability in movies like “Misery,” the 1990 Stephen King adaptation about a mild-mannered romance novelist held captive by an obsessive fan.

 In the same CBS interview, Caan said he almost turned down the “Elf” role over the film’s title alone but Ferrell convinced him to join the project.